New Ford Explorer review

 While some rivals give their front seat occupants a little more leg and shoulder room, you won’t feel cramped behind the wheel of the Ford Explorer, even if you’re tall and broad.

 Similarly, a couple of six-footers will be able to fit in the back, even when a panoramic glass sunroof is fitted.
-However, they can’t stretch out like they can in the Kia EV6 or Renault Scenic.
+However, they can’t stretch out like they can in the Kia EV6 or Renault Scenic E-Tech.

-On the up side, the Explorer does match those rivals in having a completely flat floor, so there’s plenty of room for everyone’s feet, even if you’re carrying a central rear passenger.
+On the up side, the Explorer does match those rivals in having a flat floor, so there’s plenty of room for everyone’s feet, even with three in the back.

-All Explorers have 60/40 split folding rear seatbacks – an arrangement that isn’t as versatile as the 40/20/40 split found in the EV6 and Tesla Model Y. That said, you can still carry long, thin items between two rear passengers, thanks to a ski hatch.
+All Explorers have 60/40 split folding rear seatbacks – an arrangement that's not as versatile as the 40/20/40 split found in the EV6 and the Tesla Model Y. That said, you can still carry long, thin items between two rear passengers, thanks to a ski hatch.

 Alternatively, with all of the seats folded down, you’re left with a flat extended load area – as long as the height-adjustable boot floor is in its upper setting.

-Putting the floor in this position also leaves space for the changing cables underneath, which is just as well, because there’s no secondary luggage area at the front of the car; both the EV6 and Model Y do offer this.
+Putting the floor in this position also leaves space for the charging cables underneath, which is just as well because there’s no secondary luggage area at the front of the car.
+The EV6 and Model Y do have front boots.

 Ford Explorer rear seats